amir-hilal/PlantPulse/README.md

 ### Efficient AI Deployment: Unleashing the Potential with AWS Integration:

-- This project leverages AWS deployment strategies to seamlessly integrate and deploy natural language processing models.
-With a focus on scalability, reliability, and performance, we ensure that AI applications powered by these models deliver robust and responsive solutions for diverse use cases.
+- This project leverages AWS for seamless deployment of our AI-powered app, ensuring scalability, reliability, and performance.
+The front-end is deployed using Vercel, while the backend server runs on an EC2 instance.
+We also utilize Amazon S3 for secure and efficient storage of uploaded images, as well as the AI models used within the application.

 <br><br>